Ranjit-Saha/agri-sentry-core/README.md

-# 🛰️ Agri-Sentry-Core: Spatial Intelligence Engine
+# 🛰️ Agri-Sentry-core: Spatial Intelligence Engine

 A production-grade, climate-resilient agricultural intelligence backend designed to bridge the $6B parametric insurance trust gap in the Terai belt, West Bengal.